linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-cluster-with-lke/index.md

 ## Connect to your LKE Cluster with kubectl

-After you've created your LKE cluster using the Cloud Manager, you can begin interacting with and managing your cluster by connecting to it using the kubectl client and your cluster's kubeconfig file.
-This section will show you how to access and download your kubeconfig file and connect your kubectl client to your cluster.
+After you've created your LKE cluster using the Cloud Manager, you can begin interacting with and managing your cluster.
+You connect to it using the kubectl client on your computer.
+To configure kubectl, you'll download your cluster's *kubeconfig* file.

-### Install kubectl

-You will need to install the kubectl client to your computer before proceeding.
-Follow the steps corresponding to your computer's operating system.

-{{< content "how-to-install-kubectl" >}}

 ### Access and Download your kubeconfig